 Ephesians 5:8 For once you were full of darkness, but now you have light from the Lord.
 So live as people of light!
-9 For this light within you produces only what is good and right and true, 10 as you try to learn what is pleasing to the Lord… 14 for the light makes everything visible.
-This is why it is said, “Awake, O sleeper, rise up from the dead, and Christ will give you light.”
+9 For this light within you produces only what is good and right and true, 10 as you try to learn what is pleasing to the Lord… 13 But everything exposed by the light becomes visible, for everything that is illuminated becomes a light itself.
+14 This is why it is said, “Awake, O sleeper, rise up from the dead, and Christ will shine on you.”

 I thought about the words over and over and asked God to make them come alive in me.
 He opened my imagination and I saw myself “full of darkness” before I knew Jesus.
 I was like the little girl in the Bible who died.
 Jesus came into my room where I laid dead in my bed, gently held my hand and said, “Wake up.”
 I sat up in my bed, awakened from the dead, and looked at Jesus smiling warmly at me.
 The light from His smile filled me with a light that was so bright that it shined right through me in all directions and filled the room with light.

 Can you see yourself in that story?
 Ask Jesus to enlighten the eyes of your imagination.

 “For once you were full of darkness, but now you have light from the Lord.
 So live as people of light!” – Ephesians 5:8

 Each day I have a choice to make.
 Will I walk in the darkness of the world with my mind set on fleshly things or will I live as someone filled with God’s light and presence?
 Will I imagine that I am alone, that no one sees me, understands, or cares about me; or will I see Jesus tenderly holding my hand, lovingly waking me from my dark death, and filling me with the bright light of His smile?
 Will I let that light fill me and produce “only what is good and right and true” as I try to learn “what is pleasing to the Lord” (Ephesians 5:9-10)?